 While we find some evidence of equalization in terms of exposure, we find evidence of stratification in terms of engagement.
 The gap between low- and high-attraction groups is much higher where incidental exposure is reported than where purposeful exposure is reported.
-Certainly, this pattern is partially explained by the perception of respondents.
+Certainly, this pattern is partially explainable by the perception of respondents.
 That is, individuals who are high in news attraction are more likely to say they intended to be exposed because they set up their social media feeds in order to get news on a regular basis, while individuals in the low-attraction group are much less likely to express such intention.
 That said, we have seen that the relationship between news attraction and incidental exposure is non-linear.
 Additionally, it is not immediately clear that a lack of intentionality should reduce engagement, per se.
 Therefore, to interpret this result, we must turn to the political incidental news exposure (PINE) model forwarded by Matthes and colleagues (2020).
 The model proposes a two-stage process of incidental exposure and engagement, in which information processing (Stage 2) follows from incidental exposure (Stage 1) only if content is evaluated as relevant and new processing motivations are formed.
 In the absence of these psychological conditions, individuals will not attend to the information they encounter online, and thus will be less likely to incorporate it into their mental schemas for understanding and engaging with politics.
 Assuming that the behavioral forms of news engagement we measured in this study are associated with cognitive information processing, our findings support this idea that while incidentality does seem to narrow the gap in news exposure, it does not necessarily lead to a deeper engagement with that content.
 But our findings push this argument a step further: Incidental exposure may not only be unassociated engagement, it may even reduce the likelihood of engagement.
 Therefore, while digital media platforms may be successful in terms of getting content in front of people, they may nevertheless be disengaged from that content, rendering its beneficial effects on learning and political participation to be minimal, at best (Nanz & Matthes, 2022).